-DATE: The closing date and time for receipt of applications is November 22, 2022, 11:59 p.m.
+DATE: The closing date and time for receipt of applications is NOVEMBER 13, 2023, 11:59 p.m.
 Eastern Time (ET).
 Applications must be submitted through www.grants.gov.
 Applications received after 11:59 p.m.
-ET on November 22, 2022, will not be considered.
+ET on NOVEMBER 13, 2023, will not be considered.
 Please refer to the Due Date and Submission Instructions in Section IV.B. and Appendix 1 for further instructions.

-EPA continues to provide flexibility to applicants experiencing challenges related to COVID-19.
-Please see the Flexibilities Available to Organizations Impacted by COVID-19 clause in Section IV of EPA’s Solicitation Clauses and the instructions outlined in Section IV.B. of this announcement.

-FUNDING/AWARDS: EPA anticipates awarding an estimated 17 Multipurpose Grants for an estimated $800,000 per grant, subject to the quality of applications received, availability of funds, and other applicable considerations.
+FUNDING/AWARDS: EPA anticipates awarding an estimated 20 Multipurpose Grants for an estimated total of $20 million, subject to the quality of applications received, availability of funds, and other applicable considerations.

 CONTENTS BY SECTION